Ah, summer.

 Probiotics are live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.
 This means they can provide good bacteria to your gut to support your digestive health during the summer season.

 Prebiotics, on the other hand, are a substrate that is selectively utilized by host microorganisms conferring a health benefit.
 That’s a fancy way of saying that many prebiotics are food for good bacteria and can be used to help boost their levels in your gut.
-(You can learn more about prebiotic foods here.)

 LIMIT SPICY, FRIED AND HIGH-SUGAR FOODS